GeorgeSchiro/GetCert2/README.md

     attempt to update configuration files with each new SSO certificate thumbprint.
     Set this switch True to disable SSO thumbprint configuration updates (for this client only).
 See -SsoThumbprintFiles below.

--SkipUntrustedStore=False

-    The 'Untrusted' certificate store is used to house the previously bound 'old' certificate (ie. the one most recently removed from the 'Personal' store).
-    Set this switch False to simply delete old certificates directly.

 -SsoMaxRenewalSleepSecs=60